By Laurie Davies

 Enter, the associate degree.

 An associate degree is an undergraduate degree earned after a high school diploma or GED.
-Often called a two-year degree, an associate degree can be a valuable stepping-stone in your education or career.
+Often called a two-year degree, an associate degree program can be a valuable stepping-stone in your education or career.
 It covers the essential knowledge and skills within a given discipline, such as business, technology and criminal justice, so that graduates can either enter the workforce upon graduation or continue their education with a solid foundation.

 This may come as a shock, but not everyone knows what they want to do when they graduate from high school.
 Does this sound like you?
 If so, an associate degree can be a great way to explore general classes and electives without breaking the bank, as associate degrees at community colleges are typically much less expensive than bachelor’s degrees and require less of a commitment (on average, two years as opposed to four).